vaibhavpras/interview/README.md

-# Panalyt Take-Home Coding Exercises
+# Bizinbiz React Interview Exercise

 ## What to expect?
 We understand that your time is valuable, and in anyone's busy schedule solving these exercises may constitute a fairly substantial chunk of time, so we really appreciate any effort you put in to helping us build a solid team.